 Jan Bennett (Dallas, TX) developed a keen interest in the great outdoors at a young age and went on 3 different wilderness trips with Outward Bound before the 10th grade.
 After a back injury sidelined her from road racing her bicycle, she developed a deep appreciation for bikepacking and a desire to see more people get out and experience the hidden gems that are off the beaten path.
 You can find her in Dallas when she's not out exploring gravel roads across the country.

-Spencer Harding (Oakland, CA) was southern California raised and is currently nesting in a small backyard trailer in Oakland.
+Spencer Harding (Tucson, AZ) was southern California raised and is currently nesting in in Arizona's Sonoran Desert.
 "Ever since someone informed me I could strap camping gear to a mountain bike I have never looked back on my backpacking days.
 I just want to spread stoke and ride bikes with all the rad humans."

 Almer Casile (Coeur d’Alene, ID) is from northern Idaho and has a passion for those long rides in the backcountry and the preservation of that experience.
 He shares the backcountry experience with his children and hope to they get to have those same experiences when they are adults.